 Now that I’ve got my own crew of little skiers, we went straight to goggles for kids.
 Not only are kids ski goggles more comfortable than sunglasses, but they work much better with a helmet than sunglasses do, and stay on better, and keep kids faces warmer.
 Thankfully, affordable kids ski goggles aren’t hard to find, so you won’t have to break the bank buying everyone new goggles.
 Below, we’re sharing the best ski goggles for kids of all ages from the best ski goggles for toddlers to the best ski goggles for teens.
 We’re including a huge variety of brands and styles, including some budget ski goggles that are a great buy as well.
-Through the last 13 years of skiing with kids, we’ve fallen in love with this set of goggles for older kids as well as this helmet and goggle set for younger kids.

 Why should kids wear ski and snowboard goggles?

-Ski goggles went from a luxury item 30 years ago, to an absolute necessity today, much like the use of ski helmets.
+Youth ski goggles went from a luxury item 30 years ago, to an absolute necessity today, much like the use of ski helmets.
 Goggles protect kids eyes from harsh UV exposure, help keep moisture and wind out, and also insulate the face.
 Most kids ski goggles have lenses that work well in a variety of conditions including sunny, cloudy, and stormy days, so for the average kid learning to ski, getting one pair of children’s ski goggles is all you’ll need.
 If you have teens who are really starting to advance and different lighting conditions are becoming a problem (this often happens in wide-open terrain on stormy days), scroll to the bottom for a great teen ski goggle option with interchangeable lenses.

 What are the best kind of ski goggles for kids?